josueventura07/para_cuando/README.md

 ```
 ### About dependencies:

-Make sure to install dependencies before working, this is simply done by running the comand:
+Make sure to install all required dependencies before working, this is simply done by running the comand:

 ```bash
 npm install